 Business headshots are an important piece of conveying a message of professionalism to other businesses and clients.
 Since I own my own business, near the top of my list was getting some great headshots of myself to use on all social channels.
 Sometimes, I will write blog posts or have an email newsletter (signup below) where I want a great photo to be shown.
 I have seen too many websites that have staff photos that are obviously poorly cropped photos taken from Facebook or Instagram taken at night or from a bad profile pic on a night out and I didn’t want to look unprofessional like that at all.
 So I was lucky to find Matt Reese photography in town that would be able to take a headshot for me but do I really need professional headshots?

 If you fall into one of the categories from Andrew Macarthy’s blog of 10 Examples of Terrible LinkedIn Profile Photos then you need a professional headshot.
-The post is great and really shows how people miss the mark and are showing themselves in a truly unprofessional manner.
-All of the photos are really bad but for me, the one that takes the cake is the blurry and cropped club photo shown below.
+The post is great and really shows how people miss the mark by showing themselves in a truly unprofessional manner.
+All of the photos are really bad but for me, the one that takes the cake is the blurry and cropped event party photo shown below.
 The photo you have might show a great smile of you or you in a nice outfit but everyone knows it was a personal party photo with an oddly cropped figure looming near you.
 It just isn’t a good look and shows that you like to party and have no professional photos of yourself; usually not the best way to present yourself to businesses or clients.

 How to choose a headshot photographer